-- No license is needed to disclose technical information to foreign nationals in the U.S. ("deemed exports") in classes or laboratories, at conferences or in publications, or to other countries if the information is: - In the public domain (published and generally accessible to the public through unlimited and unrestricted publication); - Generated through fundamental research2 in science and engineering at accredited institutions of higher learning in the U.S. where the resulting information is ordinarily published and shared broadly in the scientific community; or - Involves educational information (information released by instruction in catalog courses and associated teaching laboratories at academic institutions in the U.S., other than for certain encrypted software). - If the "safe harbor" provisions do not apply, the exporter may be required to obtain a license from the Commerce or State Department before exporting: - Controlled equipment, encrypted software, chemicals, biological agents and toxins, and other articles or services on the U.S. Munitions List3 and Commodity Control List4 generally cannot be exported abroad without a license. - If the export is to a U.S. Department of Treasury sanctioned country5, a license will be required.
+- No license is needed to disclose technical information to foreign nationals in the U.S. ("deemed exports") in classes or laboratories, at conferences or in publications, or to other countries if the information is: - o In the public domain (published and generally accessible to the public through unlimited and unrestricted publication); - o Generated through fundamental research2 in science and engineering at accredited institutions of higher learning in the U.S. where the resulting information is ordinarily published and shared broadly in the scientific community; or - o Involves educational information (information released by instruction in catalog courses and associated teaching laboratories at academic institutions in the U.S., other than for certain encrypted software). - If the "safe harbor" provisions do not apply, the exporter may be required to obtain a license from the Commerce or State Department before exporting: - O Controlled equipment, encrypted software, chemicals, biological agents and toxins, and other articles or services on the U.S. Munitions List3 and Commodity Control List4 generally cannot be exported abroad without a license.

 2 Fundamental research is research that is carried out openly and without restrictions on publication or access to or dissemination of the research results.
 Sponsor agreements that place limitations on publication and/or restrict foreign nationals from participation void the Fundamental Research Exemption.
-3 http://www.pmddtc.state.gov/regulations_laws/documents/official_itar/ITAR_Part_121.pdf